material-foundation/material-remixer/README.md

 ## Modes of operation

-Remixer will offer two modes of operation: local only, where your tweaks, triggers etc are only reflected on your local device; and cloud mode where any interaction with remixer is reflected across all devices and saved/synced to a cloud service.
+Remixer will offer two modes of operation: local only, where your tweaks, triggers etc are only reflected on your local device; and cloud mode where any tweaks and triggers are reflected across all devices and saved/synced to a cloud service.

 ### Local-only mode
 Local only mode saves the variable values across application restarts and allows you to share the current configuration as a JSON file.